-Under the Protection of Investors (Bailiwick of Guernsey) Law, 1987 as amended ("the POI Law") closed-ended schemes are declared as authorised or registered under section 8 of the POI Law.
+Under the Protection of Investors (Bailiwick of Guernsey) Law, 2020 ("the POI Law") closed-ended schemes are declared as authorised or registered under section 8 of the POI Law.

 The term 'Scheme' in investment regulatory laws, rules and regulations has similar meaning to the term 'Fund'.
 To illustrate the foregoing, a mutual fund and a collective investment scheme have similar attributes.